 - University graduates earn a second degree: Bachelor of Education.

 - 4 successive terms, starting in May and ending in August the following year.
-Queen's graduates are out into the job market early.
+You are out into the job market a year earlier than most other programs.

-- All students take a concentration (see Course Descriptions) by combining a Focus course, an Educational Studies course, and the Alternative Practicum.
-Students can apply to the Artist in Community Education, Indigenous Teacher Education Program, Outdoor & Experiential Education, and Primary-Junior French as a Second Language program tracks, or Technological Education.
+- Alternatively, you can apply directly to a program track.
+These include Artist in Community Education, Indigenous Teacher Education Program, Outdoor & Experiential Education, Primary-Junior French as a Second Language, or Technological Education.

 - Students choose a teaching division: Primary-Junior (K - Grade 6) or Intermediate-Senior (Grades 7 - 12).